Azure/azure-sdk-tools/tools/mock-service-host/doc/consume_with_go.md

 ### Testing

-Testcases are also generated for the client, you can run the end-to-end test case with Mock server in one command.
+Testcases are also generated for the client, you can run the end-to-end test case with Mock Service Host in one command.
 The test file is located at `<output-folder>\zz_generated_mock_test.go`

 - Example: agrifood